Costa Smeralda (ship): Delivery and christening

 The ship was originally slated to be delivered in October 2019.
 Her debut was scheduled to be on 20 October 2019, with a 15-day maiden cruise from Hamburg to Savona.
 Her christening ceremony was scheduled to be on 3 November 2019 in Savona, after which she would begin cruising the Western Mediterranean.

 On 16 September 2019, Meyer Turku and Costa announced that Costa Smeralda's delivery would be postponed by approximately one month, to mid-November 2019, citing technical complexities with the construction.
 All cruises and ceremonies scheduled prior to this date were subsequently cancelled and the ship's maiden cruise was postponed to 30 November 2019 and moved from Hamburg to Savona.
 On 29 October 2019, Meyer Turku announced a second postponement in delivery for Costa Smeralda and restated the complexities as the reason for driving the project's timeline beyond the planned schedule.
 The inaugural voyage from Savona was now postponed to 21 December 2019.

 On 5 December 2019, Meyer Turku delivered Costa Smeralda to Costa at the Meyer Turku shipyard.
 She was christened by her godmother, Penélope Cruz, on 22 February 2020 in Savona.

 Operational career

 Following her delivery, Costa Smeralda left Turku on 6 December 2019 for the Mediterranean for travel industry presentations in Barcelona on 18 December, in Marseille on 19 December, and in Savona on 20 December.
 She officially debuted on 21 December 2019 from Savona for her inaugural cruise, calling in Marseille, Barcelona, Palma de Mallorca, Civitavecchia, and La Spezia.
 For her inaugural season, she continued sailing weekly voyages, with Cagliari later scheduled to replace La Spezia for summer 2020 and Palermo later replacing Cagliari in winter 2020–2021.
-From April 2021 to October 2021, Costa Smeralda is scheduled to cruise in the Persian Gulf from Dubai for the first time.
+From April 2021 to October 2021, Costa Smeralda was scheduled to cruise in the Persian Gulf from Dubai for the first time.